abmikolich/Portfolio---Adam/posts/first_reflection.md

 # First Reflection
-What I learned this week (bullets are fine, you may include an image):

-- Topic(s):
+- Topic: Using if, else and elif statements to make something
-- What I struggled with:
+- What I struggled with: Balancing the upgrade increments
-- What I’m proud of:
+- What I’m proud of: Creating a full game
-- Next steps:
+- Next steps: Use mroe effective code